fybrik/fybrik/website/content/contribute/code/flow/index.md

 # Format of the Commit Message

-We follow a rough convention for commit messages that is designed to answer two questions: what changed and why.
+The project follows a rough convention for commit messages that is designed to answer two questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.

+Every commit must also include a DCO Sign Off at the end of the commit message.
+By doing this you state that you certify the [Developer Certificate of Origin](https://developercertificate.org/).
+This can be automated by adding the `-s` flag: `git commit -s`.

+Example commit message:
 ```
 scripts: add the test-cluster command